mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 Most researchers building it don't know its true purpose.
 It is presented internally as the ecological restoration tool the public mission describes.

-The player confronts the covert team lead at Dragon Frontiers, stops the expansion plan, and takes the device.
-Cosmo then modifies it — changing its target frequency from the crystal network to Deoxys directly.
-The device already speaks the electromagnetic language the Tower speaks, which is the same language Deoxys responds to.
-The modification is a repurposing, not a reinvention.
-This is Cosmo's defining moment: everything he knows about the Tower's original research purpose and Deoxys's biology converges in a single technical act.
-A device built to force transformation on living systems without their knowledge becomes the instrument that restores the one organism the planet needs whole.
+The player confronts the covert team lead at Dragon Frontiers, stops the expansion plan, and takes the device. **[TBD — what happens to the device after the player takes it, and who does what with it.]**

 ---